team0001-ctf/ctf-writups/really_awesome_ctf/web/emojibook/README.md

 The webapp has 4 main functions: login, register, new note, home.
 It is important to create an account **and** login otherwise the app doesnt work.

-Under the "new note" tab you can create a a note, that can later be viewed on the home tab.
+Under the "new note" tab you can create a note, that can later be viewed on the home tab.
 In your notes you can add emojis with :emoji\_name: